mayamathur/academic-website-template/README.md

 ## GitHub pages

 Go to your project Settings / Pages, set source to the branch you are hosting the site on (`main`, `gh-pages`), from root (`/`).
 Click Save, set 'Enforce HTTPS` if you like.
 Jekyll is the default static site builder for GitHub pages, it'll just work.

+## Maya's notes to self (to organize)

+- Altmetric is based on the article's DOI, not its URL
+- Update CV by uploading a new copy of "CV for website.pdf" to Dropbox/Public with same name